azlabsphp/laravel-http/README.md

 # Package documentation

-The `drewlabs/http` package provides utility classes and functions for unified HTTP response API and middleware classes for handling CORS, and an alternative to Laravel EmptyStringToNull middleware.
+The `drewlabs/http` package provides utility classes and functions for unified HTTP response API and middleware classes for handling CORS.

 ## Providers